 Each pattern points to specific productivity issues:

-- The “Crisis Matrix.”
+- The “Firefighter Matrix.”
 If this is you, you’re living in a state of permanent firefighting.
 This usually stems from systemic planning mistakes — overestimating your capacity, misallocating effort, or failing to delegate.

 - The “Strategist Matrix.”
 This pattern is generally a good sign — you’re clearly focused on your goals.
 But “strategists” often let a backlog pile up in the “Urgent but Not Important” quadrant.
 Make sure that’s not happening.